 Thankfully, another similarity is that both men ignited the fury of women worldwide.
 On September 29 of 2018, Brazilian women took to the streets declaring #Elenao (#Nothim) in protest of Bolsonaro’s candidacy.
 Women organized protests in 114 cities, both in and outside of Brazil.
 While it did not reach the numeral success of the Women’s March, which is the largest protest in American history, the #Elenao movement signaled a significant rise of pro-woman consciousness.
 According to the BBC, it is the largest protest held by women in Brazilian history and one of the largest protests against a single candidate.

 Do the parallels between the USA and Brazil offer us any predictions for the future?
 Not really, says Adriana Ferreira Silva, the executive editor at Marie Claire Brazil.
 According to Silva, Brazil “doesn’t have a stable democracy and our institutions are not as strong [as American ones]”.
-She references Brazil’s two military dictatorships, the most recent which ended in 1985, and the frequent corruption scandals that litter the country’s presidential history.
-The good news, Silva offers, is that women and minorities have been fighting for their rights throughout every administration, regardless of who is president.
-Silva believes that while the global conservative wave has ignited fear, it has also prompted many women to reach across social, political, and national boundaries and stand in solidarity with the plights of other women.
-“For the first time,” Silva says, “we realize we have to unite ourselves to maintain our rights.”
+She references Brazil’s two military dictatorships, the most recent ending in 1985, and the frequent corruption scandals that litter the country’s presidential history.
+The good news, Silva offers, is that women and minorities fought for their rights throughout every administration, regardless of the president.
+Silva believes that while the global conservative wave has ignited fear, it has also prompted women to reach across social, political, and national boundaries and stand in solidarity with the plights of others.
+“For the first time,” Silva observes, “we realize we have to unite ourselves to maintain our rights.”

 This may be harder said than done, points out singer-songwriter Luedji Luna.
 In Brazil’s case, just looking at a map of the election results shows a startling regional divide.
 The north and northeast overwhelmingly voted for leftist candidate Fernando Haddad, whereas the south, southeast, and central-west favored Bolsonaro.

-“I consider myself a baiana first, and a Brazilian second,” says Luna.
+“I consider myself a baiana first, and a Brazilian second,” Luna maintains.
 Baiana is a Portuguese term that refers to someone originating from the Northeastern state of Bahia.
 Nearly 80% of the state identifies as non-white and it is the 7th poorest state in the country.
 The lived realities of those residing in Bahia differ greatly from that of São Paulo, for example, where 60% of the population identifies as white and the GDP surpasses that of whole countries (you read that right, whole countries).
 As a black baiana living in São Paulo, Luna admits that it can be difficult to live in a state that backed a candidate that spoke so openly against her well-being.
-At the same time, she knows that her ancestors lived through much tougher times, and she calls upon that strength for guidance.
-“As much as I’m aware of the danger,” says Luna, “I know I can fight it, so I’m not afraid.”
+At the same time, she knows that her ancestors survived tougher times, and she calls upon that strength for guidance.
+“As much as I’m aware of the danger,” affirms Luna, “I know I can fight it, so I’m not afraid.”

-Due to a history of both forced and voluntary immigration, Brazil is one of the most diverse countries in the world.
+Due to a history of forced and voluntary immigration, Brazil is one of the most diverse countries in the world.
 Unfortunately, it is also one of the most unequal.
-The key to confronting the uncertainties of the future lies in activists’ abilities and opportunities to debate with and learn from diverse experiences.
+The key to confronting the uncertainties of the future lies in activists’ abilities to debate with and learn from diverse experiences.
 “We need to be attentive about how our own discourses legitimize that of [the conservative wave],” affirms Prado.
-Silva and Luna agree, confirming that dialogue across social, economic, and even political groups will be essential for the future of Brazilian feminism.
+Silva and Luna agree, confirming that dialogue across social, economic, and political groups is essential for the future of Brazilian feminism.